alexander-marquardt/es_local_indexer/README.md

 # Introduction
 ES Local Indexer is a system that indexes data into Elasticsearch and that provides an intuitive browser-based interface for searching and paging through the ingested data.
 The ES Local Indexer project consists of two main components:
 1. The "indexing app" - indexes all documents in a given directory tree into Elasticsearch.
-2. The "searching app" - will generate and display the search-engine-like search results.
+2. The "searching app" - generates and displays the search-engine-like search results.

 ES Local Indexer is simple to use.
 In order to ingest html documents into Elasticsearch and then search them, you just have to start a local instance of Elasticsearch, ingest data into Elasticsearch with the "indexing app", and then start the "searching app" to search through the ingested data.